Directors: Howard Hawks and Richard Rosson

 MPAA Rating: PG

 Although it’s less famous than its remake, Scarface (1983), I actually find the 1932 original to be the more entertaining movie.
 It’s a shorter and tighter film, even if it doesn’t have the high highs that the 1983 version has.
 Anyway, the story’s about ambitious mob enforcer Tony Camonte (Paul Muni) murdering his way up the gangland food chain during Prohibition.
-This is perhaps the best gangster flick of the 1930s.
+This is one of the very best gangster flick of the 1930s.

 Paul Muni is the real star of the show, playing his character as a charismatic psychopath.
 He’s almost as captivating as James Cagney is in one of his typical performances.
 The movie also benefits from shadowy, proto-noirish cinematography and a relatively zippy pace.
 Scarface plays out like a perverted American Dream story, with its outsider protagonist diligently working his way to the top…with murderous hot lead.